 Tutorial: Using BizTalk Bridges to Insert Flat File Messages into an On-premises SQL Server

-This tutorial provides instructions on how to configure a BizTalk Services solution that receives a flat-file message from an FTP server, processes it through a bridge deployed under the BizTalk Services subscription on Windows Azure, and then inserts the message into an on-premises SQL Server database.
+This tutorial provides instructions on how to configure a BizTalk Services solution that receives a flat-file message from an FTP server, processes it through a bridge deployed under the BizTalk Services subscription on Microsoft Azure, and then inserts the message into an on-premises SQL Server database.

 Contoso must pull the flat file messages from the FTP server at which Fabrikam drops the sales order messages.